RedMoon32/OpenMind/docs/index.rst

 Instaliation
 ============
-1. Install dependency from file instal_dependenses.bat
+1. Install dependency from file requirements.txt
 2. Download project `CoreNLP <https://stanfordnlp.github.io/CoreNLP/>`_
 3. Install JDK 1.8 (Required for CoreNLP)
 4. Make a copy of file src/configs/default_config.ini in the same folder and name it "config.ini".
 It allows you to change settings without conflicts with VSC.
 5. Download W2V for English and put it in folder data with name "word2vect_300.bin".
-(Recomended Google News W2V 300)
+(Recommend `Google News W2V 300 <https://github.com/mmihaltz/word2vec-GoogleNews-vectors>`_)
 6. Run CoreNLP
 7. Run src/Main.py